vidhi7/SoftwareHut-2013/documentation/software_requirements.md

 N/A
 ####4.
 External Interface Requirements
 #####4.1	User Interfaces
-The applets user interface is test based and has only one option, requiesting a fortune message.
+The applets user interface is test based and has only one option: requesting a fortune message.
 #####4.2	Hardware Interfaces
-Communication between the applet and the server that will return our message will have three stages.Firstly the handset will send a SMS-PP to an SMSC server, from here the data is sent to Kannel.Kannel transform the WAP recieved data into valid HTTP packets.This packet is then sent to a load balancer which delivers it to the first available server in the cluster.Kannel is a compact and very powerful open source WAP and SMS gateway, used widely across the globe both for serving trillions of short messages (SMS), WAP Push service indications and mobile internet connectivity.(see ref.2)
+Communication between the applet and the server that will return our message will have three stages:

+Firstly the handset will send a SMS-PP to an SMSC server, from here the data is sent to Kannel.
+Kannel transforms the 'WAP received data' into valid HTTP packets.This packet is then sent to a load balancer which delivers it to the first available server in the cluster.<br>

+Kannel is a compact and very powerful open source WAP and SMS gateway, used widely across the globe both for serving trillions of short messages (SMS), WAP Push service indications and mobile internet connectivity.(see ref.2)
-The server and database are deploied on the AWS cloud , this was our choice since it provides a strong infrastructure.
-The servers are instances of AWS EBS and the database is a RDS.
+The server and database are deployed on the Amazon Web Services(AWS) cloud, this was our choice since it provides a strong infrastructure.
+The servers are instances of AWS EBS (Elastic Beanstalk) and the database is a RDS.
 AWS Elastic Beanstalk automatically handles the deployment details of capacity provisioning, load balancing, auto-scaling, and application health monitoring.

 Amazon Relational Database Service (RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
-You launch a Database (DB) Instance with automated backups, turnkey Multi-AZ replication and  monitoring metrics.
-This implementation help with the balancing of the network as new instances of EBS are automaticaly opened when the previous ones reach a 90% load.
+You launch a Database (DB) Instance with automated backups and monitoring metrics.
+This implementation help with the balancing of the network as new instances of EBS are automatically opened when the previous ones reach a 90% load.
 #####4.3	Software Interfaces
 N/A
 #####4.4	Communications Interfaces
 The communication between the application is performed through SMS-PP technology on one side and HTTP on the other.
 The "middle man" between these are SMSC and SMSGW(Kannel) servers.
 ####5.
-Other Nonfunctional Requirements
+Other Non-functional Requirements
 #####5.1	Performance Requirements
 The projects target is to support several hundreds of concurrent user accessing the system.Scalability is very important so the system has been planned with this in mind.
-#####5.2	Safety Requirements
+#####5.2	Reliability Requirements!!
-Unit testing will be done for the aplet and servlet after and during development.
+Unit testing will be done for the applet and servlet after and during development.
 The servlet will be deployed on a cluster of servers which has to be tested.
 Live and penetration testing will be implemented.
 #####5.3	Security Requirements
 The application will use a MSISDN which in translation is the phone number of the user, this information has to be handled under the Data Protection Act (1998).
 The server will have to be safe from malicious attack as SQL-Injection, DoS(Denial-of-service).